How to Build a Skill for the ProductiveBot Skill Store

 Once your skill is working on your own ProductiveBot, here's how to get it into the store:

-4. We review it.
+- We review it.
 Every skill in the store is vetted by the ProductiveBot team.
 We check that it works, it's safe, and the instructions are clear.
+Plugin skills also go through a security review of the plugin code and install scripts.

 Start With What You Know

-You don't need a computer science degree.
-You don't need to know how to code.
-You need two things: expertise in something (which you already have) and the ability to write clear instructions.
+You don't need a computer science degree to build a behavioral skill.
+You need expertise in something (which you already have) and the ability to write clear instructions.

 Ready to build your first skill?
 Open up your ProductiveBot and say: "Let's create a skill."